 Hand held flares produce a bright burning flame and make for a reasonable daytime and a good nighttime signalling device.
-The maximum range these will be of any use is about 3 nm or line of sight.
+The maximum range these to be of any use is about 3 nautical miles or line of sight.
 Like a smoke signal, if someone sees it, they will know exactly where you are.
 Once again, these flares are larger and not practical to carry on you.

 Flare Pistols & Pens

 These types of devices are not recommended for paddlers as they require loading a launching device and your hands are going to be busy just trying to hold onto your gear.
 Cold fingers and rough conditions are also going to make the loading process very difficult.
 If you do choose to use any of these types of devices, keep them dry and check them regularly for the effects of corrosion.

 A signal mirror is an inexpensive easy to use signalling device that can easily be carried in a pocket of your PFD.
 Some of them even have a sighting device so you can aim it at a target.
 Obviously a sunny day device, they can be very effective in helping guide rescuers to you.
 Make sure you attach it with a lanyard in case you drop it.

 Knowing when to use your flares requires some judgement and discipline depending on your situation.
 If all you have is three rocket flares and they are your only signalling device, you should fire 1 off immediately and wait to see if a boat is turning towards you or someone on shore waves at you.
 If not wait at least 3 minutes and fire off another one.
 Once you see a boat turning towards you or someone waving, fire off another one to confirm you are in distress.

 If you have managed to contact someone using an electronic device and know they are looking you may want to wait until you actually see them, then fire off a rocket flare to aid them in locating you, or better yet if you have a handheld or smoke flare in the boat set it off to guide them to you.